 Many colleges and universities now provide research experiences for students in all disciplines.

-The goal is to involve students with actively contested questions, empirical observation, technologies, and the excitement that comes from working to answer questions.
+The goal is to involve students with actively contested questions, empirical observation, new technologies, and the excitement that comes from working to answer questions.

 These courses emphasize writing at all levels and across the curriculum.